dmckinnon/stereo/README.md

 There are plenty more.
 Some are simple, some are ... rather complex (read the wikipedia page for SIFT features, and enjoy).
 They each might find slightly different things, but in general, what 'feature detectors' aim to do is find points in an image that are sufficiently distinct that you can easily find that same feature again in another image - a future one, or the other of a stereo pair, for example.
 Features are distinct things like corners (of a table, of an eye, of a leaf, whatever), or edges, or points in the image where there is a lot of change in more than just one direction.
 To give an example of what is not a feature, think of a blank wall.
 Take a small part of it.
 Could you find that bit again on the wall?
 That exact bit?
 It's not very distinct, so you likely couldn't.
 Then take a picture of someone's face.
 If I gave you a small image snippet containing just a bit of the corner of an eye, you'd find where it fit very quickly.
 AIShack has a [rather good overview](http://aishack.in/tutorials/features/) of the general theory of features.

 In [my other tutorial](https://github.com/dmckinnon/stitch) I used FAST features, also called FAST corners.
 If you want a quick overview, see my other tutorial or OpenCV's [Explanation of FAST](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_fast/py_fast.html).
 They worked excellently there because panorama images typically have a lot of things with sharp corners.
-However, here, FAST corners actually work really badly.
+But for this tutorial, I'm going to use DoH features.
 Why?

-Consider this: the images I'm using here are things like faces.
-Faces have a lot of smooth curves, and not many very sharp changes.
-Put them under a lot of soft lighting, and you lose many sharp corners.
-FAST features are few and far between here.
-So what shall we use, then?
+Just to try another type.

 The [Determinant of the Hessian](https://milania.de/blog/Introduction_to_the_Hessian_feature_detector_for_finding_blobs_in_an_image) is a good place to start.
 This detector is designed to find feature 'blobs', and not corners.
 As the link says, "So, what exactly is a blob in an image?
 It is a homogeneous area with roughly equal intensity values compared to the surrounding".
 What does this mean?
 An area of pixels all roughly the same shade, surrounded by pixels clearly not the same shade.
 Consider, say, a nose - one sees a dark blob up the nostril.
 All pixels would be roughly the same amount of dark, surrounded by lighter skin pixels.
 But a blob need not be a circle - rather, any region of relatively uniform intensity.